vhinrich/vhinandrich2/sites/all/modules/contrib/cpn/README.txt

 * Optionally control the weight of the CSS and JS, allowing for exact positioning of each.

+* Integrate with the AdvAgg and Varnish modules to clear their respective caches when the CSS or JS are updated.

 Installation
 ------------------------------------------------------------------------------
 The module should be installed and enabled in the usual way.

-It is suggested to also install the CodeMirror library (v3.20 or a newer v3 release) to provide syntax highlighting, etc. To install CodeMirror:
+It is suggested to also install the CodeMirror library (v3.20 or newer) to provide syntax highlighting, etc. To install CodeMirror:

- 1. Download the latest v3 package from http://codemirror.net/.
+ 1. Download the latest package from http://codemirror.net/.
  2. Extract the archive.
  3. Ensure that the directory is named "codemirror" (case sensitive).
  4. Move the directory to sites/all/libraries so that there is a file located